Noel Gallagher's High Flying Birds: Who Built the Moon? and EPs (2017–2020)

 The Guardian wrote that "The third record from Noel Gallagher's solo outfit is, according to the ex-Oasis man, merely him in 'more colourful clothes'.
 Brightness is certainly the first thing that strikes you about Who Built the Moon, an album that cloaks Gallagher's hardy guitar-pop in glowing Smithsian riffs, tin whistle samples from novelty 60s tunes and a heady fug of riotous glam rock.
 Particular highlights include the gloriously Slade-esque 'Holy Mountain' and the singalong-friendly 'Black and White Sunshine,' which resembles Oasis basking on a sun lounger.
 Even the fact that the album regularly recalls some of the duller post-Britpop bands – 'It's a Beautiful World' is basically an Elbow track backed by a breakbeat – can't dampen the joy that rings out from every corner.
-Producer David Holmes may be responsible for Noel's change of pace, but the vibrancy and strains of psychedelia never feel like intruders: instead, they act as the perfect foil for the record’s blissed-out lyrics about life-changing love."
+Producer David Holmes may be responsible for Noel's change of pace, but the vibrancy and strains of psychedelia never feel like intruders: instead, they act as the perfect foil for the record's blissed-out lyrics about life-changing love."

 Prior to a performance on Later... with Jools Holland, the band added Jessica Greenfield on backing vocals and keyboards to the line-up.
 In February 2018, the band commenced their Stranded on the Earth World Tour in North America before moving onto Europe and the United Kingdom throughout April and May 2018.
 On 2 May 2019, Noel Gallagher's High Flying Birds released "Black Star Dancing", the title track of their EP of the same name, which was released on 14 June 2019.
 A second EP titled This Is The Place was released on 27 September 2019 and a third EP, Blue Moon Rising, was released on 6 March 2020.

-The band began a tour of North America with The Smashing Pumpkins in August 2019, with an Australian tour in support of U2 to follow in November.
+The band began a tour of North America with The Smashing Pumpkins in August 2019, followed by an Australian tour in support of U2 in November.

-Back the Way We Came: Vol. 1 (2021–2022)
+Back the Way We Came: Vol. 1 and Council Skies (2021–present)

 On 29 April 2021, Gallagher announced the release of the band's first greatest hits album, titled Back the Way We Came: Vol. 1 (2011–2021).
 The album is a double release, which along with 16 previously released tracks, features two new songs; "We're on Our Way Now" and "Flying on the Ground", the former of which was released as a single the same day as its announcement.
 It was released on 11 June 2021 and debuted at no.1 on the UK charts, becoming Gallagher's 12th chart topping album.